-Cybercrime is on a sharp rise.
-In the modern digital age, the way we use the internet is vastly different from even two years ago, and the threat landscape has changed in line with shifting technologies.
+Cybercrime is on a sharp rise in our increasingly digitized world.
+In the modern digital age, the way we use the internet is vastly different from even a few years ago, and the threat landscape has changed in line with shifting technologies.

 Nowadays, the typical office contains multiple Internet of Things (IoT) devices, such as smart printers, numerous mobile devices, and work computers.
 Networks have expanded to encompass all these tools and devices, but with it, there is an increased risk of cyberattack as more vulnerabilities are present.